 What’s the Investment?
 How to make it happen

-Early Bird registration was about $450 in the past.
+Early Bird registration (affiliate link) was about $500 in the past.
 There may be a discount on top of that for the first people to register!

 How to attend on a budget